marcandrysco/CSE227-Project/rep/rep.md

 # Related Work
 This is the related work.
 It talks about stuff other people have done that is similar to what we did.

 In contrast to our approach, which treats the browser as a black-box, white-box fuzzing symbolically executes the program it is testing in order to group equivalent inputs.
-[SAGE]
+[SAGE] instruments an initial run of a program on a valid input and uses a generational search algorithm to enumerate further inputs that are very similar to the initial input.
+It has been used to find exploits in several undisclosed media formats as well as a Microsoft Office application.
+[AEG] combines the [KLEE] symbolic executor with a binary analysis to automatically generate working exploits, and found exploits in a variety of UNIX applications.
+Web browsers, however, are substantially larger than the programs tested by white-box approaches, and to the best of our knowledge nobody has successfully applied symbolic execution to a browser.

 # Conclusion
 This is the conclusion.
 It reminds people of what we just said.